na-na-hi/renget/archive/characterprovider.md

 A8: You can give AI some sources for inspiration for writing style like famous authors and games to inspire some action.
 #####
 **Q9: "I'm tired of recurring GPTisms and Claudeisms!"**
-A9: If you're using Claude, the only solution is to manually remove these quirks from the output and hope they don't reappear.
+A9: Ah, the  [Ministrations](https://rentry.org/claudeisms)...
+If you're using Claude, the only solution is to manually remove these quirks from the output and hope they don't reappear.
 If you're using GPT, try using Logit Bias.
 You can ban specific words by adding them with a space before the word (this is important!), like " echo" (without the quotes!), and assigning a value of -100.
 However, this may not work as you expect, as the AI might simply use synonyms instead.
 For example, if you ban the word *earlobe*, the AI might use *lobe of the ear*.
 If you add a new entry without a space like "booty" you will get: "Oh, wanna see my bootybootybootybootybootybootybooty..." or you'll start getting "booty" instead of "boots", or "rebooty" instead or "reboot", and so on.
 #####
 **Q10: "My character constantly repeats the same phrases and actions, even in new chats!"**
 A10: Go to "Advanced Definitions" and delete all example dialogues.
 If your character is simple, it won't need them anyway.
 These dialogues are used as few-shot examples for the LLM and it tends to replicate them.
 If you think these examples are crucial for your character, move them to their descriptions, and put it in <speech examples><example-1></example-1><example-2></example-2></speech examples>, and delete inputs from user.
 This might help in your case.